Authorising users for access to a service¶

 Resource capabilities¶

 If the user is not member of a specific VO but is allowed to use a service, this is provided in information on entitlements of users.
-This information is transmitted via the res
+In most cases, the entitlement value is defined by the service, expressed by the user’s organisation and forwarded by Helmholtz ID.

 Assurance¶